-The development of an integrated national qualification system for Serbia is high on the government's agenda.
+The development of an integrated national qualifications system for Serbia is high on the government's agenda.
 Its Economic Reform Programme for 2016-2018 (ERP) discusses the current situation regarding human capital and skills in Serbia and concludes that these do not meet the social and economic needs of the country.
-For this reason, the ERP identifies the establishment of an integrated NQF as one of its priority structural reforms 18.
+For this reason, the ERP identifies the establishment of an integrated NQF as one of its priority structural reforms19.
 As in other countries, in Serbia many of the qualifications populating the NQF will only be revised or newly developed in the years to come.

 Despite delays, the governance arrangements for the planning, development, implementation and monitoring of the preparation of the NQF are expected to be operationalised during 2017.
-The MoESTD's Group for Qualifications is formally in charge of this process.
-Its other tasks include the provision of advisory support to various social partners involved in the NQF preparations (the IIE, the CVAE, the National Council for Higher Education, other public institutions from this area); coordination of the activities of the team working on the NQF; coordination of activities linked to the establishment of SCs; preparation of legislation in this field; preparation of and participation in projects in this field;
+MoESTD's Group for Qualifications is formally in charge of this process.
+Its other tasks include the provision of advisory support to various social partners involved in the NQF preparations (the IIE, the CVAE, the National Council for Higher Education, other public institutions from this area), coordination of the activities of the team working on the NQF, coordination of activities linked to the establishment of SCs, preparation of legislation in this field, preparation of and participation in projects in this field, and acting as the national coordination point for referencing the NQF to the European Qualifications Framework (EQF) (MoESTD, 2017 p.
+18).